muhammadmueenarif/Master-Tailwind-CSS-from-A-to-Z/readme.txt

 decoration-1, or decoration-5 or which value we want to give. decoration from font.we can use decoration from font, it will give us the decoration from the font itself.

 Lec 12.
 Background in Tailwind CSS bg-gradient-to-r from-blue-600 to to-red-500. items-center and justify-center are used for centering using flex. if we used Background, we can use bg-contain. bg-no-repeat. bg-repeat-x, bg-repeat-y. bg-center.bg-left-bottom. bg-scroll, bg-fixed, bg-scroll.

+Lec 13.
+Borders in Tailwind CSS. rounded will round the box. rounded-xl, -sm, -2xl, 3xl, rounded-full and so many.

+Lec 14.
+Border Radius.